khaldevmedia/arabic-datetime/README.md

 > 0 1 2 3 4 5 6 7 8 9

-### Numeral Options
+### Numerals Options

-You can use the eastern or the western Arabic numeral regardless of the month names group you use.
+You can use the eastern or the western Arabic numerals regardless of the month names group you use.
 As demonstrated below, there is always a default numerals' type depending on the method used.

 ## Installation